 Here’s a favorite scone recipe that I’m pulling forward from the first year of my blog.
 This one features dried apricots in place of the more traditional currants.
 The slightly tart bursts of apricot are a wonderful addition to the rich, tender cream scone.
 I hope you enjoy this blast from the past, which was originally published on December 13, 2006.

-The first time I ate a scone was in London.
+The very first time I ate a scone was in London.
 I was 14 years old and my high school English teacher had organized a trip to England for students.
 I was lucky enough to have a grandmother who felt it was an experience I shouldn’t miss and she helped to send me.
+What an experience!

-I have many fond memories of that trip but very few that are food related.
+Although I have many fond memories of that trip, very few of them are food related.
 I mostly remember breakfasts of extremely sour orange juice and rolls hard so hard they could damage teeth.
 There were also fast food lunches and warm sodas served without ice.